 Red Cross Resources for Florida and Texas

-The information in this fact sheet was provided by the Alliance of Information and Referral Systems (AIRS), a nonprofit professional association of more than 5,000 individuals and organizations, supporting numerous state and regional chapters.
-AIRS is a national leader in human services that partners with the Amputee Coalition and other agencies, such as the United Way and the National Association of States Aging and Disability Centers to deliver high-quality information and referral services.
+A portion of the information in this fact sheet was provided by the Alliance of Information and Referral Systems (AIRS), a nonprofit professional association of more than 5,000 individuals and organizations, supporting numerous state and regional chapters.
+AIRS is a national leader in human services that partners with the Amputee Coalition and other agencies.

 It is not the intention of the Amputee Coalition to provide specific medical or legal advice but rather to provide consumers with information to better understand their health and healthcare issues.
 The Amputee Coalition does not endorse any specific treatment, technology, company, service or device.
 Consumers are urged to consult with their healthcare providers for specific medical advice or before making any purchasing decisions involving their care.